huBioinfo/CytoCommunity/README.md

 ### Unsupervised CytoCommunity

-The input data of the unsupervised learning part of the CytoCommunity algorithm is for MERFISH Brain KNN graph, including a image name list and cell type label, coordinates, edge index, gragh index and node attributes of cells, seen in the folder "MERFISH_Brain_KNNgraph_Input".
+The input data of the unsupervised learning part of CytoCommunity algorithm is for MERFISH Brain KNN graph, including a image name list and cell type label, coordinates, edge index, gragh index and node attributes of cells, seen in the folder "MERFISH_Brain_KNNgraph_Input".

 #### 1. Step0_Construct_KNNgraph.py